Kernel-Free Universum Quadratic Surface Twin Support Vector Machines for Imbalanced Data: Introduction

-\paragraph{Notation.} $ \mathbb R^n$ denotes the $ n$-dimensional real vector space.
+\item We demonstrate the effectiveness of the proposed methods through experiments on both artificial and benchmark datasets, showing superior performance compared to other existing approaches. \end{itemize} } \paragraph{Notation.} $ \mathbb R^n$ denotes the $ n$-dimensional real vector space.
 For $x\in \mathbb R^n$, the notation $|x|$ signifies element-wise absolute value. $A^T$ represents the transpose of a matrix $A$ and $\|\cdot\|$ denotes the Euclidean norm.
 Consider a real-valued function $f$ defined on $\mathbb R^n$.
 The gradient of $f$ at a point $x$ is denoted by the $n$-dimensional column vector $\nabla f(x)$.
 Let $S_n$ denote the set of all $n\times n$ symmetric matrices.
 For a matrix $A\in S_n$, the notation $A\succ 0$ indicates that $A$ is positive definite.